lchski/lucascherkewski.com/_newsletters/2018-11-18-63-laurel-creek-conservation-area.md

 ## It turns out people don’t like swimming around tree stumps (or bird poop)

-For the first few years, park visitor numbers were about what they GRCA wanted.
+For the first few years, park visitor numbers were about what the GRCA wanted.
 By the 1970s, though, they took a downward turn.

 Why was this?
 The conservation area suffered from a tension between its role as a reservoir and its recreational aspects.

 Remember how the GRCA constructed the reservoir, by flooding an existing forest?
 When they did so, they didn’t uproot the stumps.
 Unfortunately, this made the reservoir difficult to boat in.
-What’s more the beach was closed in 1977 due to concerns over water quality.
+What’s more, the beach was closed in 1977 due to concerns over water quality.
 (Birds liked to poop in the water.
 Humans didn’t like swimming in bird poop.)

 A 1978 report on the reservoir’s water quality noted that the reservoir was too small to host both wildlife and humans.
 In other words, GRCA would have to choose between water management and recreation.

 In 1981, the GRCA developed a proposal to increase visitation by adding an ambitious outdoor pool and recreation centre.
 This didn’t happen: there was a limit to how much human modification the GRCA would invest in in order to increase recreational value.
-From this point, the GRCA focused on reforesting the site, but didn’t invest too heavily in recreational opportunities, having prioritized water management.
+From this point on, the GRCA focused on reforesting the site, but didn’t invest too heavily in recreational opportunities, having prioritized water management.

 ***